BlackBeltTechnology/pandino/examples/README.md

 Please read every example project's `README.md` carefully, since almost _- if not all -_ projects work differently!

+> **Warning:** You may see CDN links for bundle installation at certain sections of each documentation.
+You should look at these as examples/feature show-offs!
+You are free to store your bundles on your server as well, or in certain cases install them via NPM!
+Using CDNs is not mandatory.

 ## Bare Pandino showcase

 - [basic-browser-js](./basic-browser-js)